 Maintaining these little engines is not much of a problem as things are just a little bit different compared to standard aero engines.
 Below some tips and tricks.
 Keep in mind that this list is not complete, visit flyrotax.com for the latest technical information.

-As time goes by, field experience by several builders (myself too) have resulted in a number of items which require some more love and attention to keep the engine running happy.
+As time goes by, field experience by several builders and pilots (myself too off course) have resulted in a number of items which require some more love and attention to keep the engine running happy.

 The engine is equipped with a standardized electronic ignition unit, see Service Instruction SI-912-013-914-016.
 Personal experience has led to the following recommendation: when flying near high powered radio transmitter stations do keep a safe distance from those antenna towers.
 Normally you need to be 1000 ft higher to any obstacle within 600 meters, in this case stay at least 2 miles away.

 Certain radio stations can emit high powered electromagnetic signals and flying close to them has the effect that these radio signals sometimes can be heard in your intercom.
 If this is the case, the electronic ignition can probably 'hear' them too.

 The result of these unwanted signals in the electronics will be that the ignition might be firing irregular/erratic and could even fail at some point and the engine will start running rough, missing power strokes or even stop working altogether resulting in an off airport landing.

 Also, make sure that the spark plug connectors (VD05FMH, resistive 4.4 to 6 kΩ) are properly installed and make good electrical contact with the high voltage cable, rough running and/ or un-even EGTs may result should this not be perfect.
 Cleaning the spark plugs can be done with an ultrasonic cleaner, which is the best method.
 If in doubt: use new ones!